 - Black Gold 8-Quart Seedling Mix

 Many different gardening clubs, including your county’s Cooperative Extension office has plant sales.
-You will find plants here to be much less expensive!
+You will find plants here to be much less expensive AND without pesky bugs that you might find in big box stores!
 You might also find a fellow gardener that is dividing their plants will give you one or two to help grow your little garden.
 Farmer’s Markets are also a great place to look for organic growers that sell their plants.
 I did this for five years and loved it!
 If you are buying plants at a nursery, always try to buy a flat or a 6-pack as they are less expensive than buying single plants.

 Buy in Bulk